 - Mrs G Press (Deputy Head- Pastoral)

-The department is housed at the far end of the main school building in the "old Headmaster's house" and comprises of two large teaching rooms, two 6th Form teaching rooms, a resources room with its own cluster of networked computers, a book store, the departmental office and the office of Bablake Weather Station.
-There is also a large teaching room in the EDM block.
+The department is housed at the far end of the main school building in the "old Headmaster's house" and comprises of two large teaching rooms, two 6th Form teaching rooms, a shared ICT suite with its own cluster of networked computers and the departmental office.
 The school's automatic weather station is located at the school's playing fields, with data accessible via data logger and modem to the school itself and to the Met Office, which takes the data on an hourly basis as part of its UK-wide observational network.
-The Met Office also has its own automatic weather station at the school site.

-- to encourage and stimulate student curiosity, interest and enjoment in Geography.
+- to stimulate student curiosity, interest and enjoyment in the world around them

-In recent years, a good number of A Level Geography students have elected to study the subject at university, with several taking up places at Oxford.
-There is a wide variety of university courses that our A Level students have followed ranging from Aeronautical Engineering to Medicine, Law and Marketing - there really is no career that does not benefit in some way from a background in Geography.
+In recent years, a good number of A level Geography students have elected to study the subject at university, with several taking up places at Oxford to read the subject.
+There are a wide variety of university courses that our A level students have followed ranging from Aeronautical Engineering to Medicine, Law and Marketing - there really is no career that does not benefit in some way from a background in Geography - employment rates amongst Geographers are amongst the highest recorded of any graduate subject.

 For more information, contact the department head at: firstname.lastname@example.org